r-vage/ComfyUI_RvTools/Readme/README.md

-# ComfyUI-RvTools User Documentation
+# ComfyUI_Eclipse User Documentation

-Welcome to the user documentation for ComfyUI-RvTools!
+Welcome to the user documentation for ComfyUI_Eclipse!
 This guide is designed for artists, creators, and users who want to understand how to use the nodes effectively - not for developers.

 ## Documentation Index